Garnek0/GarnOS/README.md

 This branch is no longer getting updates!
 Since the Garn kernel got WAY too messy, i'm rewriting the entire thing from scratch.
 Updates will now go to the new `v0.x-rewrite` branch.

+The gcc/binutils-gdb/mlibc-garn repositories and therefore the cross-compiler build code for this branch will also no longer work!

 # GarnOS

 ![](https://tokei.rs/b1/github/Garnek0/GarnOS)